diegomacario/Super-Sunshine/README.md

 ## Summary

-This project consists of a ray-tracer that can be easily interacted with.
+Super-Sunshine is a ray-tracer that can be easily interacted with.
 The diagram below illustrates the manner in which this interaction is meant to occur:

 <p align="center">
   <img src="https://github.com/diegomacario/Ray-Tracer/blob/master/readme_images/summary.jpg"/>